-Carine Bonnejean of Christie & Co: What Banks do and don't Know About Serviced Apartments21 Jul 2017
+Carine Bonnejean of Christie & Co: What banks do and don't know about serviced apartments18 Apr 2018

 As Head of Consultancy for Hotels at Christie & Co., Carine Bonnejean uncovers what she believes banks understand about the serviced apartment sector.
 She also discusses topics about which she believes banks may need to be more educated.